-Trees with orange flowers make a bold splash in the landscape.
-In sub-tropical or tropical areas, there are several to choose from, but there are a few that will tolerate colder climates.
-Although the more temperate trees may not grow as large as their tropical cousins, these smaller trees can offer evergreen leaves, fast growth, fragrant blossoms and a better fit for small yards.
+Trees with orange flowers can make a bold splash in the landscape.
+There are quite a few choices in subtropical or tropical areas, but fewer that will tolerate colder climates.
+Although the more temperate trees may not grow as large as their tropical cousins, these smaller trees and shrubs can offer evergreen leaves, fast growth, fragrant blossoms, and a better fit for small yards.

-Royal poinciana or flamboyant tree (Delonix regia) is a large deciduous tree that can grow to 50 feet tall.
-Its broad, spreading crown is covered from May to July with yellow-orange blooms.
-The tree is hardy only to United States Department of Agriculture plant hardiness zones 10b and 11, and is easily damaged by freezing temperatures.
-Royal poinciana is pest-resistant, drought-tolerant and adaptable to most soils.
+Royal poinciana or flamboyant tree (Delonix regia) is a large deciduous tree that can grow to 40 feet tall.
+Its broad, spreading crown is covered from June to July with yellow-orange blooms.
+The tree is hardy only to U.S. Department of Agriculture plant hardiness zones 10 to 12 and is easily damaged by freezing temperatures.
+Royal poinciana is pest-resistant, drought-tolerant, and adaptable to most soils.
 Large seed pods with hard-shelled seeds rattle when shaken.
-Plant at least 10 feet from sidewallks and pavement, as the large, aboveground roots can grow beneath and damage them.
+Plant a good distance from sidewalks and pavement, as the large, above-ground roots can lift cement.

-Scarlet wisteria or rattlebox (Sesbania punicea) is a fast-growing member of the legume family.
-A small deciduous tree that can grow to 8 feet, it has alternate, compound leaves 5 to 7 inches long with up to 16 pairs of elliptical leaflets.
-In spring and summer, it is covered with hanging clusters of bright orange flowers.
+Scarlet wisteria or rattlebox (Sesbania punicea) is a fast-growing member of the legume family that is considered invasive in some areas.
+A deciduous small tree or large shrub, it can grow to 20 feet.
+It has alternate, compound leaves to 8 inches long with up to 25 pairs of elliptical leaflets.
+In spring and summer, it is covered with hanging clusters of bright-orange flowers.
 Seeds form in four-sided winged pods.
 The dry pods rattle in the wind, giving it the common name "rattlebox."
 Rattlebox trees can be invasive and grow in large thickets in the wild.
-Scarlet wisteria is hardy to USDA zone 8a but is self-seeding as far north as Virginia and northern California.
+Scarlet wisteria is hardy to USDA zone 9 through 11.

-African tulip tree (Spathodea campanulata) is native to Northern Africa.
-Reaching up to 60 feet in height, with a crown up to 40 feet wide, the tree is not suited to small landscapes, except to provide deep shade.
-From winter to late spring, the tree produces a profusion of clustered orange and yellow flowers, held above the deep green foliage.
+African tulip tree (Spathodea campanulata) is native to tropical Africa.
+Reaching up to 60 feet in height with a crown up to 50 feet wide, the tree is not suited to small landscapes, except to provide deep shade.
+From winter to late spring, the tree produces a profusion of clustered orange and yellow flowers, held above the deep-green foliage.
 The long seed pods produce an abundance of seeds unattractive to birds.
 African tulip tree is not salt-tolerant.
-The tree is hardy to USDA zones 10b and 11 and is considered a non-native invasive.
+The tree is hardy in USDA zones 10 and 11 and is considered a non-native invasive.

 Tea olives are a favorite fragrant southern plant for growing underneath windows.
-Fragrant orange tea olive (Osmanthus fragrans f. aurantiacus) blooms in an abundance of bright orange flowers in the fall and into the winter.
+Fragrant orange tea olive (Osmanthus fragrans f. aurantiacus) blooms in an abundance of bright-orange flowers in April.
 A fast grower, this tea olive tolerates full sun as well as partial shade.
-When not blooming, it is an attractive dense, dark green evergreen tree up to 25 feet tall.
-Hardy from USDA zones 7 through 10, this variety is much hardier than most tea olives, and has tolerated temperatures down to -8 F.
+When not blooming, it is an attractive dense, dark-green evergreen tree up to 30 feet tall in the wild, but generally stays at 15 feet or less in cultivation.
+Growing in USDA zones 8 through 11, this variety is much hardier than most tea olives.